davidtchiu/davidtchiu.github.io/teaching/cs475/hwk8.bankers/index.md

 }
 ```

 If all threads can finish, then you should print `SAFE`, followed by a "safe schedule", that is, the sequence of the simulated execution of threads such that all threads can finish.
-You just need to print one safe schedule for full credit.
+You just need to find and print **ALL** safe schedule for full credit.
 If the state is determined `UNSAFE`, then further print out the threads that can't finish.
 Example outputs found below.

 #### Example SAFE Output